 Renter’s credit: This would be a refundable credit that would help the renter cap rental costs at 30% of monthly income.

 Child and Dependent Care Tax Credit: This would be expanded from $3,000 to $8,000 in qualified expenses.

-At this point, who knows whether and when these proposals will become law.
+At this point, who knows whether and when Biden's new tax plan will become law.
 What is clear is that, during the busy season, we need to give our clients a “heads up” as to what will come.

 The content contained in this article is for informational purposes only and is not tax advice.
 You should consult a tax advisor for advice applicable to your situation.